-Prototyping for the iPhone using Fireworks
+Fireworks prototyping for the iPhone

 home

-Update: This article is also available on the Adobe Developer Connection.
+Update 2: This article is also available on the Adobe Developer Connection.
 The article is edited and therefore a better version of what you read here.
 Of course you are welcome to continue reading this page, result is the same!

-Update: We are working with the patched version of Fireworks CS4 for a few weeks now and most of the problems are fixed.
+Update 1: We are working with the patched version of Fireworks CS4 for a few weeks now and most of the problems are fixed.
 I removed the negative comments in this article on the bugs in CS4.

 So, you are a designer.
 A concept-, interaction- or visual designer and you use Adobe Fireworks for sketching, wireframing, visual design and of course prototyping.
 Great choice.
 I have been working with this program for many years.
 I think it is the most efficient tool for creating anything based on pixels and consisting of more than one screen.
 In this post I use Fireworks CS3, but you won’t have any problems creating something simular using CS4.